 Taylor came to a sudden realisation that made her want to vomit again.

 "Hopefully not…" He sounded way too happy.

 "What is wrong with you?!
 Why can't you just tell me what's wrong?"

-"Because, Taylor," Rowan said calmly, "this will be a lot to absorb.
+"Because, Taylor," Rowan said calmly, losing the up beat attitude, "this will be a lot to absorb.
 If I say anything, you wouldn't believe me and rightly so.
-If you figured it out from your perspective,"
+If you figured it out from your perspective-"